xuyp1991/eosforce.cdt/docs/guides/upgrading-from-1.2-to-1.3.md

 ### attributes
 - Added `[[eosio::ignore]]` attribute to flag a type as being ignored by the deserializer.
 This attribute is primarily only used for internal use within eosiolib.
 - Added `[[eosio::contract]]` attribute.
 This new attribute is used to mark a contract class as "contract" with the name being either the C++ name of the class or a user specified name (i.e. `[[eosio::contract("somecontract")]]`).
 This attribute can also be used in conjunction with the `eosio::action` and `eosio::table` attributes for tables that you would like to define outside of the `eosio::contract` class.
-This is used in conjunction with either the raw `eosio-cpp` option `--contract <name>`, `-o <name>.wasm` or with CMake `add_contract`.
+This is used in conjunction with either the raw `eosforce-cpp` option `--contract <name>`, `-o <name>.wasm` or with CMake `add_contract`.
 It acts as a filter enabling contract developers to include a header file with attributes from another contract (e.g. eosio.token) while generating an ABI devoid of those actions and tables.
   ```c++
   #include <eosiolib/eosio.hpp>
   using namespace eosio;